Call center metrics

 This metric measures the number of inbound callers who get busy time at the time of calling which could be due to:

-This metric counts the number of time callers are trapped in call queues.
-Then this calculated number is divided by the total number of calls answered to get an accurate result.
+This measure keeps track of how frequently callers become stuck in call queues.
+To obtain an accurate result, this determined number is then divided by the total number of calls that were answered.

 This metric of call center calculates the agent real-time productivity.
 It is based on the answered calls percentage within the specified time.